michaelulm/web-service-development/testing/postman/README.md

 ### write own tests
 These existing tests should serve as an introduction to the Postman test API.
 Take a closer look at them, including what happens in **Pre-request Script** and **Body**.
 Try to extend them and create your own tests.

+> That you always run the tests with the same base, don't forget to restart the [notes API](../rest/) server before you run the tests!

 - [x] learn tests with postman
 - [ ] adapt existing tests
 - [ ] create your own tests, e.g.